San Diego Hang Gliding and Paragliding Association

 • Edwards (Bowl)

-* Only Local or Visiting Schools and Instructors that have Registered with SDHGPA and been Verified by SDHGPA as meeting each SDHGPA Additional Insured Site Requirements may conduct "For-hire (commercial) activity" at SDHGPA Primary Insured Sites, or Secondary Sites if * indicated.
-(Definition of a Site includes all associated Launches and and Landing Zones / LZs listed in each Site Guide and SDHGPA Additional Insured list.)
+* Only Local or Visiting Schools and Instructors that have Registered with SDHGPA and been Verified by SDHGPA as meeting each SDHGPA Landowner/ Agency Requirements may conduct "For-hire (commercial) activity" at SDHGPA Primary Sites, or Secondary Sites if * indicated.
+(Definition of a Site includes all associated Launches and and Landing Zones / LZs listed in each Site Guide and SDHGPA Landowner/ Agency list.)
 (By definition, Tandem Flight is for instruction and commercial if student is enrolled in a certification program or other for consideration compensation)

-Flight School and Instructor requirement Verification is required for Each of the following sites individually:
+Requirement Verification is required for each Flight School and Instructor/ Tandem Pilot at Each of the following sites individually:

 • Palomar *